nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Autocompletion

+TeachMeSenpai has a lot of features for you to experiment with, however we understand that it might take some getting used to.
+Hence, we've included an autocompletion feature!
 Start typing the first letters of a command to get shadow-like autocomplete suggestions.
 The format of the suggested arguments are as described in the [**Guide on using Features**](#guide-on-using-features).

 <div markdown="span" class="alert alert-info">**:information_source: Tip:** You can press the `TAB` to fill in the next suggested word!
 </div>